-- Make sure your cell phone is easily accessible and fully charged. - Be aware of open buildings where you can use a phone. - Take major, public paths rather than less populated shortcuts.

-- Avoid dimly lit places and talk to Director of Safety and Security if lights need to be installed in an area. - Avoid putting music headphones in both ears so that you can be more aware of your surroundings, especially if you are walking alone. - Walking back from the library very late at night is sometimes unavoidable, so try to walk with a friend or contact Safety and Security for a Safe Walk. - Carry a noisemaker (like a whistle) on your keychain. - Carry a small flashlight on your keychain. - Safe walk are available on campus 24/7 to request a safe walk please Dial "1" on any campus phone or call Safety and Security at 402-670-8848 and request a Safe Walk.
+- Make sure your cell phone is easily accessible and fully charged. - Be aware of open buildings where you can use a phone. - Take major, public paths rather than less populated shortcuts. - Avoid dimly lit places and talk to the Director of Safety and Security if lights need to be installed in an area. - Avoid putting music headphones in both ears so that you can be more aware of your surroundings, especially if you are walking alone. - Walking back from the library very late at night is sometimes unavoidable, so try towalk with a friend or contact Safety and Security for a Safe Walk. - Carry a noisemaker (like a whistle) on your keychain. - Carry a small flashlight on your keychain. - Safe walks are available on campus 24/7.
+To request a safe walk please Dial "1" on any campus phone or call Safety and Security at 402-670-8848.